Simon Trummer

-Simon Trummer (born 8 June 1989 in Frutigen, Canton of Bern) is a racing driver from Switzerland.
+Simon Trummer (born 8 June 1989 in Frutigen, Canton of Bern) is a Swiss racing driver.

 Career

 Karting

 Trummer began his motorsport career in karting back in 2003, finishing second in the Swiss Junior Championship.
 He also finished 21st in the Andrea Margutti Trophy ICA Junior class.

 Formula Lista Junior

 Trummer moved up to single-seaters in 2006, competing in Formula Lista Junior.
 He finished eighteenth overall in the championship with ten points.

 Formula Renault

 Trummer joined the BMS Böhlen Motorsport team in 2007, to compete in the Formule Renault 2.0 Suisse championship.
 He wasn't so successful in this series, winding up seventh in the championship.
 Trummer switched teams, joining Jenzer Motorsport for 2008 and finished the season as runner-up.

 International Formula Master

 After two races at the end of the 2008 season, Trummer moved up to the International Formula Master series for the 2009 season, with Iris Project.
 He finished in eleventh place in the standings.